Skip to main content

 Insurance Claims After an Accident: The Basics

-If you've been injured in an accident, you'll want to file a police report and an insurance accident claim with both your insurer and the insurer of the responsible party as soon as possible (after seeking medical attention).
-The claim is the first step toward being compensated for medical expenses, lost wages, and/or other damages resulting from the accident.
-This article covers the basics of insurance injury claims after an accident, including the following:
+If you've been injured in an accident, you'll want to file a police report and a car insurance accident claim with both your insurer and the insurer of the responsible motorist as soon as possible (after seeking medical attention, of course).
+The claim is the first step toward being compensated for:

-• Denial of claims and the appeals process
+• How to deal with the denial of claims and the appeals process

-• Calculating the value of an insurance claim
+• How to calculate the value of an insurance claim

-There are two types of insurance claims: first party claims and third party claims.
-While a first party claim is one you file with your own insurance company, a third party claim is one you file with the insurance provider of another person or business.
-Most insurance holders have coverage for third parties who are injured as a result of the holder's actions.
+There are two types of insurance policy claims: first-party claims and third-party claims.
+A first-party claim is one you file with your own insurance company.
+A third-party claim is one you file with the insurance provider of another person or business.
+Most insurance holders have coverage for third parties who suffer accident injuries due to the policyholder's actions.

 The Insurance Claims Process